 One of the most common questions we get asked is, what does STORROR mean?
-It’s always seemed funny to us that people are so interested in the meaning of a word that we’re so familiar with but, now we think about it, obviously it is a strange name for a parkour team.
+It’s always seemed funny to us that people are so interested in the meaning of a word we’re so familiar with but, now we think about it, obviously it is a strange name for a parkour team.

 Often people assume it’s some sort of anagram of our initials, or it’s a foreign language word, but the truth is actually the most unbelievable.
 We’ve never explained fully before why the team is called STORROR, but it all begins with an ancient story.
 This story has been passed down through generations, so the details are not completely clear but to the best of our knowledge this is as accurate as possible.

 A long time ago, there was a man called Stora Cave who lived alone on the English moors.
 He was said to have had a large grey beard, and often wore a long black coat and a hat with three points.
 He had no wife or children, just dogs to keep him company.
 During his solitary life, Stora made an important discovery in veterinary medicine, specifically for sheep, and so was massively admired by his siblings, nieces and nephews.